Node similarity distribution of complex networks and its application in link prediction: Application

+Theorem 2 is quite general, and a special case is the ER random network.
+Based on Corollary 2, when the CN index is used on the ER random network, $P_c(w)=P_d(w)$.
+Then, according to Theorem 2, the AUC of the ER random network is 0.5.

-\subsection{Simulation results}
+\subsection{Simulation Results}

-To further validate our theoretical solutions of AUC and Precision, we conduct the link prediction task in three real-world networks \cite{dataset3}.
+To further validate our theoretical solutions of AUC and precision, we conduct experiments on link prediction over three real-world networks \cite{dataset3}, of which the statistics are provided in Table II.
 The self-connections and multiple links are deleted from the network data.
-Some typical similarity indices (see Appendix) are used as the examples including the local indices (CN, RA and AA), quasi-local index (LP) and global index (Katz).
-In the experiment, we do totally 100 times of test set and training set division according to the 10/90 rule.
-When calculating the AUC, the comparison times are $n=10^4$.
-For the Precision, $L$ is equal to the size of the test set.
-The theoretical results are calculated by using Eqs.
-(19) and (22).
-For each index, we show both the experimental and theoretical results of AUC and Precision in Table 2, from which we observe that the experimental and theoretical results match well.
+The CN, RA, AA, LP, and Katz indices (see Appendix) are used here as the examples of link prediction method, where CN, RA, AA are local indices, LP is a quasi-local index, and Katz is a global index.
+In the experiment, we perform 100 trials of the test and training sets division according to the 10/90 rule.
+When calculating the AUC, the times of comparison are $n=10^4$.
+For the precision, $L$ is equal to the size of the test set.
+The theoretical results are calculated by using equations~(23) and~(26).
+For each index, we show both the experimental and theoretical results of AUC and precision in Table II, from which we can see that these results are well matched.

-In fact, we can even get some insight of the prediction accuracy from the similarity distributions of connected and unconnected node pairs without calculating the AUC and Precision.
-Let us again take the CN index as an example.
-In Fig. 6, for all the three real-world networks, the curves of $P_c$ are overall on the right of the curves of $P_d$.
-This confirms the common assumption of link prediction, that is, node pairs with more common neighbors are more prone to be connected.
-Furthermore, the prediction accuracy depends on the distance of the similarity distributions of connected and unconnected node pairs, which can be indicated by the distance of their medians shown in Fig. 6.
-The farther the two distributions are apart, the better the prediction performance will be.
-This conclusion is obtained by combining the results of Table 2 and Fig. 6, and can also be inferred from Eq.
-(19).
+In fact, we can even gain some insights of the prediction accuracy from the similarity distributions of the connected and disconnected node pairs in the network without calculating the AUC and precision.
+Let us again take the CN index for example.
+In Figure 6, the curves of $P_c$ lie uniformly at the top right of those of $P_d$ for all the three real-world networks, which confirms the common assumption of link prediction that node pairs with more common neighbors are more prone to be connected.
+The farther the two distributions are apart, which can be measured by the distance of their medians in Figure 6, the better the prediction performance will be.
+This conclusion is obtained by combining the results of Table 2 and Figure 6, which can also be inferred from equation (28).